-DynamoDB is hybrid of document and key value pair noSQL database types and features the following mix of data types:
+DynamoDB is hybrid of document and key value pair noSQL database with the following mix of data types:

-Scalar types - String, Boolean, Binary, and Number
+- Scalar types - String, Boolean, Binary, NULL, and Number

 Keys and Indexes

 Primary Key - Like all databases, a DynamoDB primary key is a unique identifier for a record in a table.
-The primary key can be simple (use the partition key) or composite (the primary key and sort key)
+The primary key uniquely identifies each item in the table, so that no two items can have the same key.
+The primary key can be the partition key or the primary key and sort key (composite)

-Partition Keys (hash key) - When DynamoDB stores data it uses the partition key to divide the table between partitions.
-The partitian key should be a high-cardinality, or composite attribute.
+Partition Keys - When DynamoDB stores data it uses the partition key to divide the table between partitions.
+The partition key should be a high-cardinality, or composite attribute.

 Sort Keys (range key) - The table can be sorted as well.. and it should be.